The goals of this chapter are to:

 - Imagine a scenario where you’re working as a , a type of geologist that deals with water.
 Your company has assigned you to locate the best source of groundwater for drilling a new water well.
 Groundwater is contained in rocks with a lot of pore space between the grains.
 In this area, sandstones make the best s.
 You have found stratigraphic columns for the rocks in the area from wells drilled on nearby properties.
 The site you are investigating is located between cores 2 and 3.
 Use this data to create a cross-section to help you understand the thickness of the various layers and potential reservoirs for groundwater at the new well location.
 To do this, connect layers with similar lithology, and be careful of layers pinching out.
 The first layer of limestone is already completed for you.

-- The best aquifers will be laterally continuous sand layers.
+- Critical Thinking: The best aquifers will be laterally continuous sand layers.
 Label the layer(s) that you think would be the best source of water.

-Determining facies is a very important part of stratigraphy, and many other interpretations of data from sediments and sedimentary rocks rely on an accurate facies analysis.
+Determining facies is an essential part of stratigraphy.
+Many other interpretations of data from sediments and sedimentary rocks rely on an accurate facies analysis.
 For example, if you are looking at changes in sediment chemistry, they could result from the facies changing.
 So, you need to have a good and accurate understanding of the facies.

 |Sandstone||Coarse sand with abundant shell fragments|